West Virginia Birth Records Search

 If you are unable to supply one of the above, you can bring two forms of the secondary identification below to prove you are who you are: a credit card, car registration, a social security card, utility bill with your name and address on it.

 You will also need to have the following information:

 - Father’s full name.

 - Your relationship to the person listed on the record.

 The state offers only certified copies of birth records for you to purchase.
 A certified copy is legal for you to prove your identity when applying for a driver’s license, passport, to school or joining the military.

 There are also situations when interacting with potential business, legal or government agencies where you need a copy of your birth certificate.

-West Virginia’s current population is 1.80 million people.
-West Virginia is the 38th most populated state in America.
+The state’s current population is 1.80 million people.
+It is the 38th most populated state in America.

 The state has a total surface area of 24,230 square miles with an average of 77.1 people living per square mile.
-This makes West Virginia the 29th most densely populated state in the country.
+This makes it the 29th most densely populated state in the country.